iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 3 reviews"/>
 </p>

+> As I finished entering all my info for the days visit it expired and lost all my info.
+I was late for my appointment even though I started 15 minutes early.
+Me<br> :date: __2021-07-11 21:37:31__

 > I love this insurance.
 The offers they gave need to be easier to use like money back for checkupsand flu shots<br> :date: __2019-07-26 19:14:05__

 > I had to log in twice, enter my ID twice, and enter my credit card info three times.
 Other than glitching out when entering info it was ok.<br> :date: __2019-01-22 02:22:16__